cvhilde/cvhilde/README.md

 ## Hi there 👋
 Interested in learning about Git and Github, and how it allows me to be more profficient with coding.
-Currently developing a lap timer app for IOS and Android.
+Currently developing a lap timer app for IOS to work with an ESP32.
 Motocross, dirt biking, and ACC (sim racing) are some of my hobbies.

 <!--